arsip/bestguess/README.md

 only to have it see no command and exit.

-Setting aside that this is a small set of measurements (and for a short duration command), in general we might subtract the bash startup time from the runtime of the other commands to obtain an estimate of the net runtime.
+Setting aside that this is a small set of measurements (and for a short duration command), in general we might subtract the bash startup time from the run time of the other commands to obtain an estimate of the net run time.

 ```shell